 Shuzo John Shiota, President/CEO of Polygon Pictures and member of the Talent League jury panel, has never felt like an imposter.
 Why?
 Because he believes “you’re never ‘something’; nothing about life is static.”
 He references a poignant line in Ken Liu’s science fiction story Mono no Aware: “We are defined by the places we hold in the web of others’ lives.”
 The way Shuzo sees it, we’re all a part of a whole: “You’re always relative to the people, things and times that surround you.”
 As such, to paraphrase him, you’re never fully deserving or undeserving of the position or status you currently occupy, because “it’s never you alone that makes that position or status possible.
 It’s merely a state you’re fulfilling within the community at a particular time.”
 When you think about it in those terms, it’s easy to shift perspective and see how this can be a blessing.
 As he put it: “it takes the load off my back, yet reminds me to be responsible for the well being of a community.”

 You are an individual, but you are also part of a whole, and part of our THU tribe.
 We’re here to support, encourage and celebrate you.
 And together we can face any adversity.
 Each day you’re discovering more about yourself, your creativity, and your boundless potential.
 And with each step forward, big or small, your future becomes all the brighter as you grow and thrive.
-So trust that you’re capable and worthy, and apply to the Talent League.
+So trust that you’re capable and worthy.
 It’s time to believe in yourself and embrace the possibilities.
 We can’t wait for you to discover what we’ve seen in you all along.